Meet our Mentors

 Hands-On Mentor

-My name is Andrew Rider, I am 22 years old and from Johannesburg, Gauteng.
+My name is Liam Botha, I am a 15 year old wildlife photographer and artist from Pretoria, Gauteng.

 Hands-On Mentor